 The previously mentioned Southwest Allen County Land Use Study contained a strong endorsement for the construction of a new highway connecting the Interstate 69/Lower Huntington Road interchange (constructed as part of the infrastructure to support the General Motors Truck Assembly plant) with Dalman Road near the Baer Field airport.
 The "Dalman Road" roadway extension was ultimately completed in 2001.
-At the time the

-Airport Expressway, as it was ultimately named, was opened to traffic, it became clear that it was also time to re-examine the land use policies guiding future development decisions along the corridor.
+At the time the Airport Expressway, as it was ultimately named, was opened to traffic, it became clear that it was also time to reexamine the land use policies guiding future development decisions along the corridor.
 The report on industrial development prepared by Economic Research Associates in 1997 foreshadowed this rethinking even before the road was completed:

 "The light industrial/distribution project could be planned for the area surrounding the Fort Wayne International Airport, possibly incorporating land north and south of Dalman Road (now known as the Airport Expressway) moving west toward the interstate from the Coca Cola bottling facility."
-48 merican SMITH ROAD Industria BUSINESS LOWER HUNTINGTON RD Park CENTER JACKSON INDUSTRIAL Ceritury PARK Research Center Airport Center Industrial Industrial Park Park JAMES E KELL COMMERCE FERGUSON RD FERGUSON RD AEROCENTR BROOKWOOD BLUFFTON AIRPORT KRESS RD
+51

-Upon the completion of the Airport Expressway (formerly referred to as Dalman Road Extended), the Allen County Department of Planning Services initiated a new subarea plan for the corridor.
-That plan was prepared in 2001 and a series of policies arising from the plan were subsequently adopted as a formal
+Upon the completion of the Airport Expressway (formerly referred to as Dalman Road Extended), the Allen County Department of Planning Services initiate a new subarea plan for the corridor.
+That plan was prepared in 2001 and a series of policies arising from the plan were